 The original goal of the European project was to create a free, single market across the continent.
 The removal of barriers for trade and movement brought about a long-standing peace and prosperity for many member states, resulting in a wide variety of EU workers rights being created.
 Now, though, the most important part of European Union regulations for expats is the freedom of movement.
-This right is essential for the citizens of the 28 (or 27 countries, following Brexit) European Union member states; not only are EU citizens allowed to move freely throughout all of the member countries in order to find work, it protects citizens from any discrimination based on nationality with regards to employment, their compensation, and working conditions in the entire European Union.
+This right is essential for the citizens of the 27 European Union member states; not only are EU citizens allowed to move freely throughout all of the member countries in order to find work, it protects citizens from any discrimination based on nationality with regards to employment, their compensation, and working conditions in the entire European Union.

 But what are the details of EU workers rights and where do they come from?
 Before you make a checklist for moving abroad, you should be aware of the rights afforded to you as an EU citizen working in another European Union member state.